Thursday 12 September 2024

 decipher the words to swallow and the ones to spit.

-Do not let me conspire with them in silence.
+Do not conspire with them in silence.

-When anger is bitter,
+And when anger is bitter,

 Not because you are weak,